KonstantinaStrantzali/QuizNight-Game/README.md

 Quiz Night Game is a fun quiz game, the goal of which is to answer correctly as many questions as possible before time runs out.
 This game is a great brain training tool, which can help the user to improve or test their general knowledge and get better at trivia while having fun.

-The Quiz Night Game website consists of three webpages and one modal created using [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS3](http://en.wikipedia.org/wiki/CSS), the library [Bootstrap](https://getbootstrap.com/), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), the JavaScript library [jQuery](https://jquery.com/) and [Open Trivia API](https://opentdb.com/api_config.php).
+The Quiz Night Game website consists of three webpages and a modal created using [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS3](http://en.wikipedia.org/wiki/CSS), the library [Bootstrap](https://getbootstrap.com/), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), the JavaScript library [jQuery](https://jquery.com/) and [Open Trivia API](https://opentdb.com/api_config.php).
 This project is part of the Full Stack Web Development Program at the [Code Institue](https://codeinstitute.net/) and was created to practically show  my learning and understanding of the Interactive Frontend Development module.